When shopping for a new toilet seat, you’ll find that there are two main types: standard and comfort height.

 The best way to decide what height type is the best for your home is to take a look at your needs.
 If bathroom users in your home tend to be on the shorter side, such as children, a standard-height toilet may be easier for them to use.
 For taller users, as well as ones with disabilities, the comfort height option is more accessible to use.

-Let’s Compare the Comfort Height and Standard Height Toilets
+Comparison – Comfort Height vs. Standard Height Toilets

 Standard height toilets are great for shorter individuals, but for anyone over about 5’4″, they can start to be a real pain.
 The reason for this is that the bowl of a standard toilet is about 15 to 16” high, which means if you’re 5’8″ or taller, you’re going to have your knees bent uncomfortably far up when you sit down.